5 Cool Photo Shoot Ideas to do with your Kids

-What you could do is set-up your living room to be western themed.
-Grab some hay, chuck it on the floor, get some wooden chairs from the attic, paint some beer bottles to be moonshine and go nuts!
+What you could do is temporarily set-up your living room as a western themed bar.
+Grab some hay and chuck it on the floor, get some wooden chairs from the attic, paint some beer bottles to make them look like moonshine.
+Go nuts!

 2. Become a Hero

-We can’t take the credit for this one unfortunately!
-We got the idea from one of our clients who was keen to dress her son as Spiderman for a recent portrait.
+We can’t take the credit for this one, unfortunately!
+We got the idea from one of our clients who was keen to dress up her son as Spiderman for a recent portrait.

-Well there’s a huge choice from the MCU universe.
-If you’re feeling easy, get some green face paint, rip some sleeves off some old shirts, some purple pants and bam you’ve got a mini-hulk on your hands.
-Not only will your kids thank you for this, but you’ll get to reenact your favourite marvel scenes.
+Another option is to get some green face paint, rip some sleeves off some old shirts, grab some purple pants, and bam!
+You’ve got a (mini) Hulk on your hands.
+Not only will your kids thank you for this, but you’ll get to reenact your favourite movie scenes.

 3. All Barbie Doll’d Up!

-This one is for the mummy and daughter mix.
-This is the perfect opportunity to rock blonde highlights, stilletos and outrageously pink sunglasses and match with the little girlies for some mother and daughter bonding time.
-To make this even cooler, we suggest grabbing a doll house, repainting a room pink and maybe throwing in some fancy tea-cups in the mix.
+This one is for the mother and daughter combination.
+It’s the perfect opportunity to rock some blonde highlights, stilletos, and outrageous pink sunglasses.
+Perfect for some mother and daughter bonding time.
+To make this even cooler, we suggest grabbing a doll house, repainting a room pink, and maybe throwing in some fancy tea-cups in the mix.

 Now we bet you’re thinking, well dad really wants a go!

 We get it!
-You can officially dress up dad as a ken doll to participate.
-Simply get some suave fitted clothes & some blonde dye and he should be good to go.
+You have our permission to dress dad up as a Ken Doll to participate.
+Simply get some suave fitted clothes and blonde dye, and he should be good to go.

-Dressing like the 50s involves quite a few things, like creaseless dress shirts and flowery dresses.
-You can get all the family involved in this fun idea, from dad dressing like a 50s businessmen with the classic fedora, grey overcoat and white shirt to the little boys with greasy slick back pomenade styled hair.
+You can get all the family involved in this fun idea, from dad dressing like a 50’s businessmen with a classic fedora, grey overcoat, and white shirt.
+The little boys could sport some greasy slick back pomenade styled hair.

-Well there’s several potential options here, you could redocorate the house with 50s styled furniture, plenty of red checkered cloths, classic wooden tables and chairs, old radios, pink cabinets – the whole shabang.
-If you’re feeling that’s a bit too much, there’s several places you could actually visit for the real 50s feeling.
-The Sketch is a retro 50s style resturant, draped with perfectly pink furniture in the heart of central London, Mayfair.
+If you’re thinking that’s a bit too much, there’s a few places you could actually visit for that authentic 50’s feeling.
+The Sketch is a retro 50’s style resturant, draped with pink furniture.
+It’s located in Mayfair, in the heart of Central London.

-Nola, although not a 50s styled bar we feel it certainly needs a cheeky little mention, especially for the grown-ups.
-Nola is a 30s styled cocktail bar situated in Bethnal Green with jazzy vibes to make your photoshoot that little bit more authentic.
+Although it’s not a 50’s styled bar, we feel that Nola aslo deserves a cheeky little mention.
+It’s a 30’s styled cocktail bar situated in Bethnal Green, with jazzy vibes to make your photoshoot that little bit more authentic.

 Itching to book a family session?
-Check out what we offer!
+Check out what we have to offer!